finalcut/finalcut.github.io/_posts/2016-04-14-storing-secrets-in-git.md

   * Next, run "install.bat" - I told it to install my tools in `c:\dev\tools\GnuWin32`
   * Finally, add the path of the GnuWin32 installation's bin directory you to your system path.  `c:\dev\tools\GnuWin32\bin` in my example.

+## CAVEAT
+If you are using blackbox and your decrypted file name send up having some non-printable characters on the end (A newline character) then you can do one of two things:
+1. rename the decrypted file to remove the bogus character, delete the encrypted copies, and delete the file `keyrings\blackbox-files.txt`.
+Basically, that file is using windows new lines instead of Unix ones for some reason.
+More than likely the way it was checked out of git.
+Then re-encrypt the files.
+This is a pretty crappy solution.
+2. **MY PREFERRED METHOD*** Don't use the official blackbox but use my fork at https://github.com/billrawlinson/blackbox - I've put a fix in there that takes care of it by cleaning the strings in the blackbox-files.txt file before processing them.
+I've submitted a pull request but, so far, it hasn't been accepted.

 ## Using Blackbox